MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Premium tier also offers a 99.99% SLA.
   - The Basic and Standard tiers for a single tenant provide a 99.95% SLA.

-- Event Hubs provide a Apache Kafka-compatible [messaging interface](/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).
+- Event Hubs provide an Apache Kafka-compatible [messaging interface](/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview).

 **Azure Service Bus**